How to Stop Using Food as a Reward: The Psychology of Empowered Eating

 5 steps to stop using food as a reward: empowered eating goes beyond simply finding non-food rewards

 Have you ever reached for a slice of cake or a bag of chips as a treat for getting through a tough day?
-Many of us are familiar with the ritual of using treats to reward ourselves, but this habit can be hard to break.
+Many of us are familiar with the ritual of using treats to reward ourselves, and there are many reasons why this habit can feel hard to break.

 Why Do We Use Food as a Reward to Begin With?